 Automatic CAAQMS has made air quality monitoring simpler and provides more accurate data.
 A dense network of cost-effective sensor-based air quality monitors is the need of the hour.
 Advanced technologies in the area of air quality monitoring are becoming essential for the faster and real-time problem addressed in pollution mitigation plans.

 How Oizom Air Quality Monitoring System is Changing the Industry.

 Oizom has deployed a network of low-cost air quality sensors, PolludroneTM at Riyadh King Khalid International Airport which is the second largest airport in Saudi Arabia.
-Due to frequent dust storms, the particulate matter concentration increased alarmingly which can cause acute asthma to the passengers.
-Polludrone monitored major pollutants like PM1, PM2.5, PM10, NO2, SO2, O3, H2S, CO, CO2, and other parameters like Noise, Temperature, Humidity and Wind speed, wind direction.
+Due to frequent dust storms, the particulate matter concentration increased alarmingly which can cause acute asthma in the passengers.
+Polludrone monitored major pollutants like PM1, PM2.5, PM10, NO2, SO2, O3, H2S, CO, CO2, and other parameters like Noise, Temperature, Humidity Wind speed, wind direction.
 The authorities took corrective actions after analyzing the real-time data.
 It increased flight safety while taking off and landing.
-Oizom’s Polludrone can automate and optimize air ventilation improves the interior air quality of the airports.
+Oizom’s Polludrone can automate and optimize air ventilation improving the interior air quality of the airports.